arkodasgupta0412/OpenAImer-SRIJAN25/Track2/README.md

 The validation dataset was hosted privately on Kaggle and will be accessed securely during evaluation.
 The dataset consists of standard validation images similar to the training set for classification.

 ## Leaderboard
 The current leaderboard can be found in [LEADERBOARD.md](LEADERBOARD.md).
 It is automatically updated with each successful submission and ranks participants by their final score.
+Our model is in the name of
+ShadowBeast0

 ## Important Dates
 - Competition Start: 12-April-2025 6:00 PM IST